stark-cad/stark/README.md

     driver, or similar, depending on the manufacturer and model of your graphics processor.

-    No optional dependencies for any of the above packages are needed.

     If you cannot install the `shaderc` package, you will need `cmake` and `python` so the library can be built from source.

+    No optional dependencies are needed for any of the above packages.

 2. Building

+    At the command line, run `vulkaninfo | grep 'Version:'`.
+If the version shown is below 1.2, or if the command fails, you need an updated driver for your graphics processor.

+    If your graphics processor itself is incompatible with Vulkan 1.2, you may still be able to continue by installing the `vulkan-swrast` package.

-    At the command line, use the `cd` command to navigate to the directory where you want to keep the source code, likely in your home folder, and run
+    Use the `cd` command to navigate to the directory where you want to keep the source code, likely in your home folder, and run

         git clone https://github.com/stark-cad/stark.git
         git clone https://github.com/stark-cad/gfx.git